cccbr/belfryupkeep/content/docs/120-ropes/_index.md

 *Figure 8: Rope tied off on the main spokes of the wheel*

+### Rope stretch

+A new rope – or even a spare rope that has not been in use for a while – may exhibit some stretch when first used.
+Just a little stretch makes a bell more difficult to ring.
+Even experts must pull harder to control the bell and learners may be put off.

+When ropes were made of natural fibre, it was common to hang a weight on the tail end, with the bell down, for a few days to reduce or eliminate stretch.
+With most top ends now made of artificial fibre, this is often not thought necessary.
+But many new ropes will have some stretch in the sally and tail end.
+Also, a rope of uncertain provenance may have an artificial top end with some stretch.

+The extent and source of any stretch can be checked as follows.

+{{< hint danger >}}
+For safety, this should be carried out by experienced ringers, with others staying out of the way.
+{{< /hint >}}

+- Set the bell at backstroke
+- Carefully pull the tail end and check how far your hands move before the bell just lifts off the stay.
+If this is around more than an inch or so you may have a problem.
+- At the same time, ask a helper to check how far the top of the sally moves.
+If this is more than an inch or so, there is stretch in the top end.

+If there is any evidence of stretch, you should be able to improve the situation by hanging a weight of around 25kg on the tail end  (with the bell down) for a few days, or longer if necessary.
+If the stretch is in an artificial fibre top end you should consider having that replaced.

 ## Rope Driers

 Ropes may become stiff in damp unheated ringing rooms.
 It may be possible to install a dehumidifier in a small ringing room but this would not be effective in the average size room.
 Ringers have produced home-made electrically heated rope driers but there are concerns over a lack of guidance on the safety of these.
 Following discussion with interested parties, suggestions have been prepared and these are included as an [Appendix](../120-ropes/rope-driers/) to this chapter.